crazoter/My-Docs/docs/manga_reviews.md

 Manga on this page are scored by a base score plus a bonus score.
 As such, the total score can range from 1 to 15.

-* **Base score**: 1-10 out of 10, your normal review score.
+* **Base score**: 1-10 out of 10.
+This is a subjective value based on how much I like the manga.
 This is usually at least a 7, otherwise I wouldn't have even bothered to pick up the manga (unless I read a highly rated manga and believe it to be overrated)
 * **Bonus score:** wrapped in brackets, -2 to 5.
+Each score correlates to the level of "must-read" that I associate with it (elaborated upon below).
 I only add the manga which I believe can be considered readable on this page, so this bonus score is really meant to distinguish the "really good" and the "exceptionally good".
   * The possible scores are as follows:
-    * -2 - Only worth reading if you are addicted to the genre and need something to nibble on
+    * -2 - Only worth reading if you need something to nibble on
     * -1 - Umm...
 The kind of manga where I'm kind of on the fence, which means you can do without reading it
     * 0 - Worth reading, but kind of forgettable...
     * 1 - Highly worth reading, but some parts are kind of unsatisfactory, or I just don't feel attached to it for some unexplained reason